UFC on FUEL TV: Barao vs McDonald: Predictions & Analysis

 A few statistical edges stand out.
 Gomez throws significantly more leather — a 3.1 sig. strike per minute gap.
 Harris is far more active with takedowns, averaging 3.5 more per 15 minutes.
 Harris has tighter striking defense, making opponents miss more often.

 The Pick: Phil Harris over Ulysses Gomez.
-We're leaning Harris here at 70%, a solid but not overwhelming edge.
+The model is firm on this one: Harris at 79%.

 Methodology